atk/object-clone-proposal/Readme.md

 // and thus be true
 ```

-A singleton will be the preferred pattern for such a use case and since it is not a function but an instance, this would be cloned.
-The same behavior is also apparent in all tested libraries counted as prior art; if well documented, it should not cause issues.
+The same applies to singletons, which are instances of Function, too.
+In any case, the same behavior is also apparent in all tested libraries counted as prior art; if well documented, it should not cause issues.

 Another interesting question is if the keys of a `Map` or even the values of a `Set` should be cloned.
 Since the key is used as a reference, it should not be cloned; the value, however, is used as a property and thus should be cloned.
 A similar approach should be taken with (Shared)ArrayBuffer, which itself is a reference to a TypedArray, and to DataView - cloning those could break too many things.